kubernetes/kubernetes/docs/getting-started-guides/mesos.md

 ```

 Set some environment variables.
-The internal IP address of the master is visible via the cluster details page on the Mesosphere launchpad, or may be obtained via `hostname -i`.
+The internal IP address of the master may be obtained via `hostname -i`.

 ```bash
 $ export servicehost=$(hostname -i)